-115.51(c) SOPD1-8.13, Offender Sexual Abuse and Harassment, page 14, states, "All allegations including anonymous, third party, verbal, or allegations made in writing shall be accepted and moved forward in accordance with the offender sexual abuse coordinated response outlined in this procedure."
+115.51(c) SOPD1-8.13, Offender Sexual Abuse and Harassment, page 14, states, "All allegations including anonymous, third party, verbal, or allegations made in writing shall be accepted and moved forward in accordance with the offender sexual abuse coordinated response outlined in this procedure.
+SOP: All verbal reports received, offender or staff, will be requested in writing and forwarded to the shift supervisor by the end of the staff member's shift or prior to leaving the institution.
+Offender's verbal statements should be documented by staff receiving the statement noting the date and time the offender made the statement and what immediate action was taken."

-Auditor reviewed three PREA Notifications made by an anonymous report, a third party report and a staff member.
-CCC initiated their coordinate response promptly according to their policy and PREA national standards.
+Auditor reviewed 31 PREA Notifications made by an anonymous report, a third party report, and telephone monitoring and staff members.
+BCC initiated their coordinate response promptly according to their policy and PREA national standards.